Skip to Content

 Popular as a snack, kibinai can be enjoyed hot or cold at ay time of the day.

-RECIPE: Patys skaniausi kibinai (Lithuanian meat pies)
+RECIPE: Patys skaniausi kibinai (meat pies)

 Kibinai for sale at a market